phillipclarke29/CV/README.md

 I have spent the last 10 years using different technologies to build, develop and sell innovative web products to companies, charities and government departments across the UK.
 I get my tech kicks by taking ideas and turning them into exciting businesses and now want to use the latest code to do it all over again.
 I would like to build on my coding adventures at Makers Academy, grow my junior developer skills, and help create something fantastic, new and exciting.

-I love learning new stuff and pride myself on being able to get up to speed and add code value quickly.
+I love learning new technologies and particularly enjoy turning great ideas and good code into income.
+In my perfect world I would be helping to build something beautiful for a global market.

 ###Code Examples
 -------------